medic/cht-user-management/README.md

 `contact_types.name` | string | The name of the contact_type as it [appears in the app's base_settings.json](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/hierarchy/)
 `contact_types.friendly` | string | Friendly name of the contact type `contact_types.contact_type` | string | The contact_type of the primary contact.
 [As defined in base_settings.json](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/hierarchy/)
-`contact_types.user_role` | string or ConfigProperty | The [role](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/user-roles/) assigned to the created user.
-For flexibility in choosing from multiple roles, use ConfigProperty with `parameter` containing all possible roles.
-See [ConfigProperty](#ConfigProperty).
+`contact_types.user_role` | string[] | The [role](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/user-roles/) to assign to the created user.
+When multiple roles are available, this property acts as a list of allowed roles against which the specified role(s) should be checked.
 `contact_types.username_from_place` | boolean | When true, the username is generated from the place's name.
 When false, the username is generated from the primary contact's name.
 Default is false.
 `contact_types.hierarchy` | Array<ConfigProperty> | Defines how this `contact_type` is connected into the hierarchy.
 An element with `level:1` (parent) is required and additional elements can be provided to support disambiguation.
 See [ConfigProperty](#ConfigProperty).
 `contact_types.hierarchy.level` | integer | The hierarchy element with `level:1` is the parent, `level:3` is the great grandparent.